Expressive and Creative Arts

 HLC610: Expressive Theater Arts and Movement: A Multi-Modal Approach to Creativity and Transformation

 This course offers opportunities for experiential work in the expressive and creative arts as applied to a variety of professions.
 The emphasis is on the modalities of expressive movement and theater arts, with the integration of visual arts and writing interwoven as part of the approach.
 The multi-modal approach reflects upon the ways that one mode of expression informs another, so a deeper understanding of the interplay of modalities, as an intermodal process, is another area of learning.
 This course is offered in a hybrid format, involving weekend experiential intensives along with guided study time for personal and professional integration.

-HLC611: Group Applications of the Expressive and Creative Arts
+HLC611: Group and Individual Applications of the Expressive and Creative Arts

-This course explores central concepts and approaches to using the expressive and creative arts in various group settings and considers applications for a variety of group and community levels.
-Students learn how to design and implement a group program with appropriate uses of various arts modalities.
-In a specific area of professional interest, students develop a proposal for a group program demonstrating the benefits to a specific group or community.
+This course explores central concepts and approaches to using the expressive and creative arts with groups and individuals along with the integration and application of this work.
+Participants have the opportunity to learn about the application of experiences with the expressive and creative arts in various settings, and consider applications for a variety of group, individual and community levels.
+Students learn how to design and implement a program with appropriate uses of various arts modalities, as part of an intermodal arts approach, including movement, sound, writing and the visual arts.
+In a specific area of professional interest, students develop a proposal for a program demonstrating the benefits to a specific group or community.
 This course is offered in a hybrid format, involving weekend experiential intensives along with guided study time for personal and professional integration.

 HLC613: Expressive Writing for Personal Growth and Transformation